Rhodes Travel Guide

 Shopping

 Shoppers can choose from a vast selection of jewellery, ceramics, carpets and leather goods, as well as local wine, honey and olive oil.
-Old Town offers the best shopping on the island.
-Its outlets sell modern, classic and antique reproduction jewellery, as well as leather goods on Socrates Street.
+Old Town offers the best shopping on the island, with its outlets selling modern, classic and antique reproduction jewellery, as well as leather goods on Socrates Street.
 Shoppers can also purchase antique carpets, paintings and porcelain.
 Many shops close between November and March, when tourists are scarce.

 Regarding the village scene, visitors will find local thimati honey in Siana and Vathi, and hand-woven carpets in Lindos, Afandou and Archangelos, and in some monasteries.
 Lace and embroidery are available in various shops throughout the island.
 Souvenir hunters should visit the Archaeological Museum of Rhodes, which sells reproductions of ancient statues, friezes, tiles and vases.
 Rhodes Town outlets offer local wines, Greek olive oil, some uniquely-styled shoes, plus the usual book stores and clothing retailers.
 Numerous gift shops near the main beaches sell cheap souvenirs, T-shirts and beachwear.